 Do you like ketchup?
-Then, you absolutely must try the spicy sauce of sun-dried tomatoes.
-It’s my proposal to recreate a valid and tasty homemade alternative to industrial ketchup.
-This homemade sauce is very tasty, contains no preservatives, gluten, or lactose, is natural; we can also prepare a few extra jars and preserve it for a long time (like jams).
-Just like ketchup, the spicy sun-dried tomato sauce is suitable for accompanying and flavoring meat, fish, bruschetta, fries; or to fill savory panettone, savory pies, sandwiches, and so on.
+Then you really need to try the spicy sauce made from sun-dried tomatoes.
+It’s my suggestion for creating a valid and tasty alternative to industrial ketchup at home.
+This homemade sauce is very tasty, contains no preservatives, gluten, or lactose, and is natural; furthermore, we can prepare a few extra jars and store them for a long time (like jams).
+Just like ketchup, the spicy sun-dried tomato sauce is suitable for accompanying and flavoring meat, fish, bruschetta, fried foods, or for filling savory panettone, savory pies, sandwiches, and so on.
 To fully appreciate its aromas and flavors, this preparation should be left to rest for a few days.
-The idea for this sauce came to me some time ago while I was searching online for a good homemade ketchup recipe which I found here.
+The idea for this sauce came to me a while ago while searching online for a good homemade ketchup recipe that I found here.

 • Difficulty: Very Easy